 The "hedonic treadmill" refers to the human tendency to have a baseline state of happiness.
 There may be some events that cause increases and dips in happiness levels (like getting a raise or a significant disabling injury) – over a period of time, the individual adapts to the event and goes back to the baseline state of happiness.
 In effect, humans are on a treadmill as far as happiness goes – continuously in motion, but in the same place.

 Research has been done into how the happiness baseline can be improved, and whether these improvements can be maintained, but there is no clear result that gives the steps for these.
 Acting with intent, towards themes that provide you contentment is one recurring viewpoint for increasing happiness.

 Of course, money fits into happiness – if your basic needs are unmet, your mental state cannot be described as happy.
 But once the basic needs are met, does more money make you more happy?
 By the way, is there a global definition of basic needs?

 The International Labor Organization defines basic needs to include food, shelter, clothing, sanitation, education and health-care.
-But when it comes to the individual, each person tends to define "basic" based on personal circumstances – a one bedroom apartment may take care of housing for some, while another may consider an independent house with a yard, as basic.
+But when it comes to the individual, each person tends to define "basic" based on personal circumstances – a one room apartment may take care of housing for someone, while another may consider an independent house with a yard, as basic.

-There is a lot of research into determining the link between consumption and happiness – to figure out what makes the consumer more happy.
-Obviously, this cannot be a one time snapshot because the perceptions of the consumer change over time.
+There is a lot of research into determining the link between consumption and happiness – to figure out what makes the consumer happier.
+Obviously, this cannot be a one time snapshot as the perceptions of the consumer change over time.
 Some points that have emerged, of course, your mileage may vary:

-- Experiences rate higher than “things” - a leisure activity like a concert, participating in a game, going on a vacation rates above designer furniture or expensive cars
+- Experiences rate higher than “things” - a leisure activity like a concert, participating in a game, going on a vacation rate above designer furniture or expensive cars

 - Social bonds increase happiness – group activities, family vacations, an evening out with friends foster goodwill